cminhho/Movie-Exercise-Challenge/README.md

-# TMA Movie Exercise Interview Challenge
+# Movie Exercise Interview Challenge

 The goal of the exercise is to make a movie application.